sini-codes/kscript2/README.md

 Some mods will not be able to function properly without corresponding Kag2d mods (like 'chat' and 'stats').
 So check mods folder for "kag_mods" to see if there exists any dependency.

-Yes at this point, you do not have to restart the server.
-In fact, you only need to restart the server when you need to install kag2d mods.

 Now, when in game, you can type `"/me OWNZ"` into chat and see a global message.